 - lightheadedness, dizziness, or fainting

-There is currently no cure for a shellfish allergy.
+There’s currently no cure for a shellfish allergy.
 The best treatment is to avoid foods such as shrimp, lobster, crab, and other crustaceans.
-When eating in a restaurant, ask the staff how food is prepared, as a shellfish-based broth or sauce may trigger an allergic reaction.
+Finned fish are not related to shellfish, but cross-contamination is common.
+You may want to avoid seafood altogether if your shellfish allergy is severe.

-The misconception is largely related to a Florida case in which the family of a man who died from a severe allergic reaction was awarded a $4.7 million settlement after successfully arguing in court that the contrast iodine used in his treatment for acute coronary syndrome had caused the man’s death.
+The misconception is largely related to a Florida court case about a man who died from a severe allergic reaction.
+The man had a known shellfish allergy.
+The allergic reaction occurred a few minutes after he received contrast iodine from a cardiologist.
+The man’s family was awarded a $4.7 million settlement for successfully arguing that the contrast iodine used in his treatment for acute coronary syndrome had caused the man’s death.

-A study published in 2010 in the Journal of Emergency Medicine concluded that iodine is not an allergen.
-According to the researchers, "allergies to shellfish, in particular, do not increase the risk of reaction to intravenous contrast any more that of other allergies.”
+A study published in the Journal of Emergency Medicine concluded that iodine is not an allergen.
+According to the researchers, “Allergies to shellfish, in particular, do not increase the risk of reaction to intravenous contrast any more that of other allergies.”

 A simple skin prick test can identify a shellfish allergy.
 The test involves puncturing the skin of the forearm and introducing a small amount of the allergen into it.
 If you’re allergic, a small itchy red spot will appear within a few minutes as the mast cells release histamine.